ganevdev/enough-time-ago/README.md

 // return undefined, if such file does not exist
 ```

-Delete file if it was last modified more than a day ago.
+Delete file if it was last modified more than a 10 seconds ago.
+Same with created, changed and accessed.

 ```{js}
 const enoughTimeAgo = require('enough-time-ago')